-This cancer begins in the ovaries, the twin organs that produce a woman's eggs and the main source of the female hormones estrogen and progesterone.
+Current research suggests this cancer begins in the fallopian tubes and moves to the ovaries, the twin organs that produce a woman's eggs and the main source of the female hormones estrogen and progesterone.
 Treatments for ovarian cancer have become more effective in recent years, with the best results seen when the disease is found early.

 Ovarian Cancer Symptoms